itsDigvijaysing/MessMenu/README.md

-# Expo Code
+# Native App of MessMenu

-React Native
+React Native with Expo